 Tourists and recreationalists would most commonly experience views from the same locations as travelers-from roadways adjacent to and traversing through the Project Area.
-Cyclists following U.S. Bicycle Route 1 along Oral Oaks Road/VA 635 would observe solar arrays, partially to well-screened by roadside vegetation, to the east near the intersection with Plank Road.
-Refer to the photo simulation for KOP 1 in Appendix A. From locations along Oral Oaks Road where the Project could be seen, it would present an opportunity for cyclists to view a unique type of working landscape and does not conflict with the stated goals or objectives of the cycling route.
+Cyclists following U.S. Bicycle Route 1 along Oral Oaks Road/VA 635 would intermittently observe solar arrays, partially to well-screened by existing roadside vegetation, to the east near the intersection with Plank Road.
+Proposed evergreen screening vegetation is also proposed along the Project perimeter along Oral Oaks Road, which, with time, would fully obscure views of solar panels.
+Refer to the photo simulations prepared for KOP 1 in Appendix A, which illustrate the Project with proposed vegetation at the time of installation (approximately four to six feet tall as shown) and five years following installation, when trees would grow to be approximately ten feet tall.
+From any remaining locations along Oral Oaks Road where the Project could be seen, it would present an opportunity for cyclists to view a unique type of working landscape and does not conflict with the stated goals or objectives of the cycling route.